Pegasus9555/MelFalc_2025-2026/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Welcome!

+This is the code for the 2025 Millenium Falcon team.
+Core Coding Team:

+ - Charlotte
+ - Nikhil
+ - Gabe
+ - Etc

+Coached by Brent Piercey

+For questions, please reach out.

 This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
 This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.